 Continued improvement of assessment methods.
 I have used an assessment matrix listing objectives on one axis and the number and percent of students achieving success (C or better) on assignments and exam questions dealing with each objective.
 These matrices and the post test results will be used to evaluate the quality of test questions, and the extent to which students have met the objectives in each class.
 The outcomes of this analysis will be used to make appropriate changes in class assignments or approaches to the less well understood topics or concepts.
-In Business Statistics II, I will use some class time for group work on sample problems (NOT homework).
-Groups will than share their solutions with the rest of the class.
-The purpose of this method is to build understanding and competence in the calculation of statistical measures, in the hope of achieving better test scores.
+In advanced Management Classes, we will attempt to engage students in more experiential and "hands on" experiences to attempt to increase understanding of applications of important concepts